cs3157-borowski/guides/git.md

 ## Learning more about git

-This tutorial covers everything you need to do your lab assignments.
+This tutorial covers everything you need to do your homework assignments.
 Git is an extremely powerful tool and a beautifully designed piece of software.
 If you want to learn more about it, start with the official git tutorial: